 IT Governance and Version Control: What You Need to Know

-Version control is vital for all organizations developing hardware and software — especially products for external users.
-It is also critical in addressing IT governance, risk, and compliance (GRC).
+Version control is critical for addressing IT governance, risk, and compliance (GRC).
 Monitoring your change history and having proper documentation and tracking across versions allows you to:

 - Keep your data safe